 History of Burkitt Lymphoma

-Dr. Corey Casper, Chief Executive Officer, Infectious Disease Research Institute; Affiliate Member, Fred Hutchinson Cancer Research Center; member of the FFBLR Scientific Advisory Board; and Investigator for the Burkitt Lymphoma Genome Sequencing Project (BLGSP) describes in this video how Dr. Denis Burkitt operated on a child in Kampala, Uganda with Burkitt Lymphoma, and tumor tissue from that surgery provided Sir Anthony Epstein the opportunity to identify the presence of a virus, which was named after him, in the tumor tissue.
+Dr. Corey Casper, Chief Executive Officer, Access To Advanced Health Institute (AAHI); Affiliate Member, Fred Hutchinson Cancer Research Center; member of the FFBLR Scientific Advisory Board; and Investigator for the Burkitt Lymphoma Genome Sequencing Project (BLGSP) describes in this video how Dr. Denis Burkitt operated on a child in Kampala, Uganda with Burkitt Lymphoma, and tumor tissue from that surgery provided Sir Anthony Epstein the opportunity to identify the presence of a virus, which was named after him, in the tumor tissue.
 Dr. Casper also describes the establishment of the Uganda Cancer institute.

 There are several major unmet needs in the clinical management of BL that require urgent attention.
 First, current chemotherapy is ineffective in roughly 30% of cases, and is associated with therapy induced toxicity and death.
 Because of the toxicity, patients with BL over the age of 70 are ineligible for this potentially curative therapy.
 Second, young individuals exposed to these intensive regimens face the real possibility of secondary malignancies years later.
 Finally, children with endemic BL in Africa, in general do not receive these curative chemotherapy regimens because of the lack of hospital support for the management of post-treatment infections, and consequently many will die of their disease.
 What is needed, therefore, are new approaches to the therapy of BL that are based on an understanding of its molecular pathogenesis and the regulatory pathways that it utilizes for proliferation and survival.

 Treatment Paradigms and Principles:

 The need for improved treatment with less toxicity is emphasized in this video by Dr. Kieron Dunleavy, Director of Lymphoma Research at George Washington University and previous Investigator for the Burkitt Lymphoma Genome Sequencing Project.
 Dr. Dunleavy is accompanied by Dr. Wyndham Wilson, Head, Lymphoma Therapeutics Section, Senior Investigator of the Lymphoid Malignancy Branch at NCI, and Investigator for the BLGSP.